 A committed donor is someone who has read our donor qualifications and has signed up to donate at the drive.

 Why do I need to get advance commitments from donors?

 We have learned that an advanced commitment from donors usually ensures they will participate.
 Sign-ups give us a more accurate estimate of participation, which helps us staff and equip your blood drive adequately and make the most efficient use of limited resources.
 Advance commitments also help us ensure an adequate supply of blood for patients in your community.
 Many surgeries and procedures are scheduled around our blood drive projections.
 Knowing in advance what your drive's participation will be helps medical staff schedule these important medical procedures.

 How do I get people to sign up?

 Don't be shy — ask them!
 The main reason people don't donate blood is they have not been asked.
 Another option is to form a committee and have each person recruit a certain number of donors.
 Tell potential donors that each donation can save as many as three lives.
 Also, if this drive is going to take place at work, make sure you have the support of upper management so your donors may give on company time.

 How long does it take to donate?

 Allow 45 to 60 minutes for the entire screening and collection process.
-The needle itself is in the arm for only about 6 to 10 minutes.
+The needle itself is in the arm for about 6–10 minutes.

 Who can donate?